 The Tone less is the opposite of tonality, it basically means that there is less tone.

-A Tritone is actually a chord that is made up form 3 tones.
+A Tritone is actually a chord that is made up of 3 tones.

 The Triplet term means 3 notes being played as fast as two beats.